 - 1 cup Organic Soy Milk

 In a bowl, mash the bananas with a fork.
 Add the chia seeds and mix well.
-Poor the milk in and stir until there is no clumps.
+Pour the milk in and stir until there are no clumps.
 Let is sit for 15 minutes, stirring occasionally.
 Serve with your favourite toppings.
 You can make the chia and leave it in the refrigerator overnight.
 Add milk in the morning if too thick.

 Sugar-free Blackberry Chia-pudding